 - Organized products by category

-Alongside WooCommerce, here are four plugins we really rate for online stores:
+Alongside WooCommerce, here are three plugins we really rate for online stores:

 1. Yoast for SEO guidance